All Episodes

 I mean, I can't get over it.

-One Sean, if you want to be a part of the program.
+24 now till the top of the hour, 800-941 Sean, if you want to be a part of the program.

-Uh, is there a demographic shift?
+Is there a demographic shift?

 Are minority Americans now moving towards Trump?

-He's such a powerful speaker, and Darrell Parks coming up.
+He's such a powerful speaker.

-Uh I uh Linda drives her crazy.
+Linda drives her crazy.

 I cannot get over this.

-As it relates to quid pro quo Joe and Zero Experience Hunter.
+As it relates to Quid Pro quo, Joe, and zero experience Hunter.

 I mean, look at what Hunter just said.